Italian Lemon Dove Cake with Limoncello Cream

-I’m married to a guy who can eat sweets 24/7 and never gain weight, not even one pound!
+I’m married to a guy who can eat sweets 24/7 and never gains weight, not even one pound!

-It’s one of those crazy things that makes you think, “It’s just not FAIR!”
+It’s one of those crazy things that make you think, “It’s just not FAIR!”

 Some people are just born with better metabolism genes, I guess.